gustafla/csm-thesis-typst-template-hy/main.typ

   ],
   keywords: ("algorithms", "data structures"),
   info: [Software study track],

+  // You can disable the detailed information page completely:
+  //infopage: false,

+  // You can override the study programme:
+  //programme: [Bachelor's Programme in Computer Science],

+  // You can override the thesis level:
+  //level: [Bachelor's thesis],
+  //level: [Seminar report],

-  // Note: you can force chapters to always start from the right side,
+  // You can make chapters always start from the right side:
-  // you may uncomment the next line to do so:
   //breakto: "odd",

+  // You can use the old LaTeX template's shorter page size (otherwise it's A4):
+  //oldpagesize: true,
 )

 // --- Main content ---